jkool702/openwrt-custom-builds/README.md

 # openwrt-custom-builds
 Custom NSS-enabled firmware images (compiled locally from source) for OpenWrt for the Dynalink DL-WRX36

+# NEW RELEASE - 05/30/24

+As of this release I will be releasing two different versions.
+One that uses `unbound`+`odhcpd` for DNS+DHCP, and one than uses dnsmasq-full.
+I reccomend using the `unbound` varient unless you have a specific need for `dnsmasq-full` (e.g., it is a requirement for another package you want to use like `pbr`).

+The new build is largely the same as the previous NSS build (with everything updated and now buiilt with GCC 14).
+It is slightly leaner, giving you a bit more free flash space and a bit more memory headroom if you are running plexmediaserver on the unbound varient.

 # What does "NSS-enabled" mean?

 In addition to the "general purpose" CPU, the dynalink dl-wrx36 (and all other ipq807x-based routers) have additional processors that are specifically designed to handle certain networking-related tasks.
 These extra processors and their related functionality are collectively known as the "Networking Sub-System", or NSS.